sidgurun/Lya_zelda/docs/Tutorial_ideal.rst

           >>> logEW_Value = 1.5   # Logarithmic the intrinsic equivalent width [A]
           >>> Wi_Value    = 0.5   # Intrinsic width of the line [A]

-Now, let's set the wavlength array where we want to put the line in the international system of units (meters).
-We arbitraly chose to evaluate the line +-10A around Lyman-alpha:
+Now, let's set the wavelength array where we want to put the line in the international system of units (meters).
+We arbitrarily chose to evaluate the line +-10A around Lyman-alpha:

 .. code:: python